tomjoht/tomjoht.github.io/_posts/2015/2015-12-17-recording-of-writers-workflows-richard-mateosian.md

 - api-doc
 - podcasts
 keywords:
-summary: "You can watch Richard's recording of his November 2015 presentation to the STC Silicon Valley about version control, writers, and workflows. "
+summary: "You can watch the recording of Richard Mateosian's November 2015 presentation to the STC Silicon Valley about version control, writers, and workflows. "
 ---
 ## Video, audio, and slides